 Before practicing professionally, aspiring therapists typically must complete a certain number of hours of training.
 If you’re willing to work with a therapist in training, you may be able to find low-cost counselling through a school or clinic.

-Often, non-profit organizations provide discounted or free mental health care services.
+Often, non-profit organizations in the UK provide discounted or free mental health care services.
 Community centers may offer individual counseling, family therapy, emergency mental health care, and other services.
 Many non-profits also offer hotlines that can connect you with affordable counselling.

-Online counselling platforms offer low-cost therapy that can be more convenient than traditional therapy.
+Online counselling platforms in the UK offer affordable therapy that can be more convenient than traditional therapy.
 Because online therapists often do not have to pay for office space, administrative staff, or other forms of overhead, they can pass the savings on to their clients.

-When looking for low-cost individual counselling, consider requesting an initial consultation.
+When looking for affordable individual counselling, consider requesting an initial consultation.
 Doing so allows you to discuss your therapy goals and determine whether the provider is a good match.
 If you’re struggling to find therapy that fits your budget, consider participating in online therapy.
-Online therapy platforms offer low-cost therapy services.
+Online therapy platforms offer affordable therapy services.

 According to the British Association for Counselling and Psychotherapy, it is also essential to ensure your therapist has the experience and qualifications to address your specific concerns.
 You may ask whether they’ve registered with the applicable governing body or what professional memberships they hold.